cookiecutter/cookiecutter-django/docs/deployment-with-docker.rst

 To run a migration, open up a second terminal and run::

-   docker-compose -f production.yml run django python manage.py migrate
+   docker-compose -f production.yml run --rm django python manage.py migrate

 To create a superuser, run::

-   docker-compose -f production.yml run django python manage.py createsuperuser
+   docker-compose -f production.yml run --rm django python manage.py createsuperuser

 If you need a shell, run::

-   docker-compose -f production.yml run django python manage.py shell
+   docker-compose -f production.yml run --rm django python manage.py shell

 To get an output of all running containers.